Sara and Hoppity

 Sara and Hoppity is a British children's puppet television series, created and produced by Roberta Leigh, which aired from 1962 to 1963.
 It was based on a series of four books written by Leigh and illustrated by Marion Wilson.
 Most of this series no longer exists in the archives, but the first episode and episode 47 are known to exist.

-Background

-The series ran from 27 February 1962 until 26 February 1963, with 52 episodes of about thirteen minutes.
-The copyright date on the first episode is 1960.